Today’s 10-Year Refinance Rates

 Prepayment Flexibility on Longer Loans

-How to Qualify for a 10-Year Mortgage
+How to Qualify for a 10-Year Refinance

-Here’s what lenders usually look for:
+Here’s what lenders typically look for:

 Strong Credit Score